ORSON WELLES, KNEELING, AND ROBERT WISE SECOND FROM LEFT ON THE FIRST DAY OF SHOOTING ON AMBERSONS

 WISE: No, we didn’t on KANE.
 There were no previews.
 But the studio decided they wanted to have a test screening for THE MAGNIFICENT AMBERSONS.
 We had sent Welles a print and he wanted some changes made which we made and we took the picture off to preview.
 It was standard practice to take a picture out and we took this one to Pomona.
-We all thought we had a smashing picture, a marvelous picture, but the preview was just a disaster .
+We all thought we had a smashing picture, a marvelous picture.
+We really thought we had a classic film.
+But the preview was just a disaster; an absolute disaster .
 The worst I’ve ever experienced.
 Thinking we had a smash hit, and to have people just laugh at it and walk out, boy, it’s tough.
-The audience disliked it and they wouldn’t sit still through it.
+The audience disliked it; the audience didn’t like it at all and they wouldn’t sit still through it.
 In the first reel they walked out in droves and during the course of the film a lot of people left.
 It was long and they didn’t find it interesting.
 They laughed at a lot of it at inappropriate times and laughed at some of the performances.
-They were laughing and laughed at Aggie Moorehead’s character and it was an absolute disaster.
+They were laughing and laughed at Aggie Moorehead’s character all through the thing and it was an absolute disaster.
 As disastrous a preview as you could possibly imagine.
 It was just terrible.
 A lot of people just couldn’t stand the film.
 The studio was naturally very upset.
 They had a lot of money in this film and they wanted to get it out and their edict was, “we’ve got to get a picture that the audience will sit for and that we can release.”
 So what were we going to do with it?
 Welles was in South America making a film for the government.
 They were fed up with Welles.
 Jack Moss, Welles’ man here and an associate producer on the film and I were kind of caught in the middle between Orson and his inability to come up here and do anything about it.
 We had a picture with major problems.
 As I recall, it was a long picture so we decided to take it back and do some editing and try to cut out some of the places where the laughs were bad

 THOMAS: Two hours and 12 minutes.